janmeshjs/PythonProjects/README.md

 ## How to Participate

-To get started with Hacktoberfest and contribute to the Java Projects Hub:
+To get started with Hacktoberfest and contribute to the Python Projects Hub:

 1. Register for Hacktoberfest on the [official website](https://hacktoberfest.digitalocean.com/).